EsraKumbasar/event-project-yte-intern-backend/README.md

-# event project yte intern
+# event project yte intern backend
-  In this project, Javascript / React.js as frontend, Spring as backend, and postgreSql as database were used.
+  In this project Spring as backend and postgreSql as database were used.